Prayforhanluo/MuSiC_Python/README.md

 #### MuSiC in python.

-Reproduce the deconvolution function of MuSiC.
+Multi-subject Single Cell deconvolution(MuSiC) with python code.

 More information about MuSiC here [xuranw's github](https://github.com/xuranw/MuSiC)

-Fix some bug in original MuSiC when calculate the weight by co-variance of cross-subject.
+Fix some bugs in original MuSiC when calculate the weight by co-variance of multi-subject.

-Data formats as txt in data dirct
+Data formats(TXT) examples can be found in data folder.

 Use the function like :